ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     The WWID is included in the device name that the multipath creates.

-   - The following example output shows incorrect configuration.
+   - The following example output shows an incorrect configuration.
 The `/dev/mapper` disk does not exist.

     ```sh
     root@server:~# fdisk -l | grep Disk